thristozova/info/features/logistics/available-to-promise.md

 > [!NOTE]
-> Available to promise quantity should NOT be mistaken for Projected available balance.
+> **Available to promise** inventory quantities should NOT be mistaken for **Projected available balance**.
 >
-> Available to promise shows only the inventory portion that remains available to offer for sale and delivery, aside from fulfilling already placed customer orders.
+> Available to promise shows only this **inventory portion that remains physically available to offer for sale and delivery**, aside from fulfilling already placed customer orders or serving the company's own necessities.
 >
-> Projected available balance represents the full inventory amount that is expected to be physically on hand on any future date.
+> Projected available balance represents **the full inventory amount** that is expected to be physically at hand for any successive future period.
 >
-> The two terms express different concepts.
+> Although close in meaning and related in implementation, the two terms still express different concepts.